 Conversely, Ionomr’s hydrocarbon materials are recyclable and have minimal environmental impact.Until now, they have seen limited adoption in the clean tech industry due to mechanical and chemical deficiencies, however Ionomr has overcome these limitations and is now commercializing a broad family of hydrocarbon-based ion exchange membrane materials.

 What are Ions?

-Ion-exchange membranes act like a code-locked door which only allow specifically-charged ions that know the combination to pass through from one side of a system (e.g. a fuel cell or battery) to the other, while blocking everything else.
+Ion exchange membranes act like a code-locked door which only allow specific charged ions that know the combination to pass through from one side of a system (e.g. a fuel cell or battery) to the other, while blocking everything else.